 Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

-What are insider threats in cybersecurity?
+What are internal threats in cybersecurity?

 Insider threats are cybersecurity risks originating within the organization itself.
 They can be caused by users with legitimate access to the company’s assets – including current or former employees, contractors, business partners, third-party vendors, etc. Insiders can vary significantly in awareness, motivation, intent, and access level.